How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 Features of dry cough in children

-A dry cough at night in a child is not an easy test.
-Often such attacks of obsessive, annoying coughing torment the child not only at night, but also make his life unbearable during the day.
-Due to too frequent attacks, his head and chest in the area of \u200b\u200bthe bronchi may begin to hurt, therefore, from the very first days of detecting this symptom, you need to start treating it.
+A dry cough at night in a child is a difficult experience.
+Often such attacks of obsessive, irritating cough torment the child not only at night, but also make his life unbearable during the day.
+Due to too frequent attacks, he may begin to have headaches and chest pain in the bronchi area, so from the very first days of detection this symptom, we need to start treating him.

 Barking